grumpyhome/grumpy/README.md

 Next ensure that pip is installed by running "python -m pip --version" or, "python2 -m pip version".
 If it returns pip [version number] then pip is already installed.
-If it doesn't run the command "sudo apt install python-pip"
+If it doesn't run the command "sudo apt install python-pip".
+Note: Again, replace apt with the appropriate package tool.

 Once pip has been succesfully installed run the command "python -m pip install --upgrade pip setuptools"
 ### GO Lang installation instructions
 Note: Please download Go 1.10+
 Go lang can be downloaded here: https://golang.org/dl/

-please see the official go installation documentation to install Go: https://golang.org/doc/install
+Please see the official go installation documentation to install Go: https://golang.org/doc/install

 If you wish to build Go from source see the documentation here: https://golang.org/doc/install/source